arjunmehta/multidimensional/README.md

-# node-multidimensional
+# MultiDimensional

 [![Build Status](https://travis-ci.org/arjunmehta/node-multidimensional.svg)](https://travis-ci.org/arjunmehta/node-multidimensional)

-Create and manage self aware multidimensional arrays of anything.
+Create and manage self aware multi-dimensional arrays of anything.
 Use this module to:

-- **Make multidimensional array instances with as many dimensions as you can keep track of.**
+- **Make multi-dimensional array instances with as many dimensions as you'd like.**
 - **Initialize the array with any type of value or object.**
 - **Set and Get positions within the array to any value or object.**
 - **Do all this with a simple and scalable interface.**